cguth7/cguth7.github.io/_posts/2021-01-09-what-is-solving.md

 ---

 # Solving Poker - What is Solving?
+What does it mean to solve a poker game?
+How can we "solve" a game that seemingly relies so much on psychology, reading opponents, and deception?

 ## Definitions
-When we talk about a solution to a poker game, we mean playing the game theory optimal strategy.
+When we talk about a solution to a poker game, we mean playing the game theory optimal (GTO) Nash equilibrium strategy.
+As discussed in the Game Theory Foundations section, Nash equilibrium is defined as when there is a strategy profile such that no player can unilaterally alter his current strategy to increase his expected utility.
+The Nash strategies in two-player zero-sum games limit a player's exploitability at the expense of not exploiting weaker opponents, as each player is minimizing his worst-case expected payoff.
+This means that in expectation, no strategy can do better against a GTO strategy.

 In small toy games, these strategies are relatively easy to find.
 In 1v1 Limit Texas Hold'em a very close approximation of this strategy [was computed in 2015 at the University of Alberta](https://science.sciencemag.org/content/347/6218/145).
 In commonly played games like 1v1 No Limit Texas Hold'em and multiplayer No Limit Texas Hold'em, no complete game theory optimal strategies exist...yet.
+In multiplayer games, the concept is less clear because of the interactions involved with other players.

-Approximations exist even for these larger games and as AI continues to improve and computing power increases and as humans study more, AI and humans will both get gradually closer to optimal, but for now
+Approximations exist even for larger games and as AI continues to improve and computing power increases and as humans study more, AI and humans will both get gradually closer to optimal, but for now, we rely on abstractions and approximations for larger games.

 ### Measuring Closeness to GTO
 There are two main ways to measure how good a strategy is: